DanielVelandia2407/Champions/README.md

-# Search Algorithms
+# Champions League Manager

-A comprehensive Java application that demonstrates various search algorithms and data structures through an interactive GUI.
-This educational tool allows users to explore and visualize different search techniques including sequential search, binary search, hash-based methods, and tree-based structures.
+A comprehensive Java application for managing Champions League data with an interactive GUI.
+This educational tool allows users to explore and visualize information about Champions League titles won by different teams and track Real Madrid's eliminations from the competition.

 ## Features

-This application implements the following search algorithms and data structures:
+This application implements the following features:

-### Internal Search Algorithms
-- **Sequential Search**: A simple linear search algorithm that checks each element in a list until it finds a match.
-- **Binary Search**: An efficient search algorithm that works on sorted arrays by repeatedly dividing the search interval in half.

-### Hash Functions
-- **Modulo Function**: Uses the remainder of division to map keys to hash table indices.
-- **Square Function**: Squares the key and extracts the middle digits for hash table indexing.
-- **Truncation Function**: Removes parts of the key and uses the remaining portion for indexing.
-- **Folding Function**: Divides the key into parts, combines them, and uses the result for indexing.

-### Search Trees
-- **Digital Tree**: A tree data structure where each node's position is determined by the digits/bits of the key.
-- **Residue Tree**: A tree structure that organizes data based on the remainder when divided by a specific value.
-- **Multiple Residue Tree**: An extension of the residue tree that uses multiple divisors.
-- **Huffman Tree**: A tree used for data compression, where frequently occurring characters have shorter codes.
+### Champions Titles Management
+- **View Teams and Titles**: Browse through teams that have won the Champions League and see details about their titles.
+- **Sort Teams**: Sort teams by number of titles (ascending or descending) or alphabetically.
+- **Search Teams**: Search for specific teams by name.
+- **Add/Edit/Remove**: Manage teams and their Champions League titles.
+- **Statistics**: View statistics about Champions League winners.

+### Real Madrid Eliminations Tracker
+- **View Eliminations**: Browse through Real Madrid's eliminations from the Champions League.
+- **Sort Eliminations**: Sort eliminations by season, phase, or opponent.
+- **Search Eliminations**: Search for specific eliminations by season, phase, opponent, or description.
+- **Add/Edit/Remove**: Manage elimination records with details like results, descriptions, and images.
+- **Stack Implementation**: Uses a stack data structure to manage eliminations chronologically.

 ## Project Structure

 The project follows the Model-View-Controller (MVC) architecture pattern:

-- **Model**: Contains the data structures and algorithms implementation.
+- **Model**: Contains the data structures and data management implementation.
-  - `DigitalTreeModel.java`
-  - `HuffmanTreeModel.java`
+  - `ChampionsTitlesModel.java`: Manages Champions League titles data.
+  - `EliminationsRMModel.java`: Manages Real Madrid eliminations data.
-  - `MultipleResidueTreeModel.java`
+  - Data classes:
+    - `ChampionsTeam.java`: Represents a team with Champions League titles.
+    - `Title.java`: Represents a Champions League title.
+    - `Elimination.java`: Represents a Real Madrid elimination.
-  - `ResidueHashModel.java`
+  - Data structures:
+    - `CircularDoublyLinkedList.java`: Custom implementation for storing teams.

 - **View**: Contains the GUI components.
   - `MainView.java`: The main application window.
-  - `AlgorithmMenuView.java`: Menu for selecting internal search algorithms.
-  - `HashAlgorithmView.java`: Menu for selecting hash functions.
-  - `TreeView.java`: Menu for selecting tree-based algorithms.
-  - Various algorithm-specific views (e.g., `BinarySearchView.java`, `SequentialSearchView.java`, etc.)
+  - `ChampionsTitlesView.java`: View for managing Champions League titles.
+  - `EliminationsRMView.java`: View for managing Real Madrid eliminations.

 - **Controller**: Contains the logic that connects the models and views.
   - `MainController.java`: Manages navigation between main views.
-  - Various algorithm-specific controllers (e.g., `BinarySearchController.java`, `SequentialSearchController.java`, etc.)
+  - `ChampionsTitlesController.java`: Controls the Champions titles view.
+  - `EliminationsRMController.java`: Controls the Real Madrid eliminations view.

-- **Utilities**: Contains data files used for testing and demonstrating the algorithms.
+- **Utilities**: Contains helper classes.
+  - `FileManager.java`: Handles file operations for loading and saving data.
+  - `ImageLoader.java`: Manages loading and displaying images.
+  - `SortingUtility.java`: Provides sorting functionality.

 ## Requirements

 - Java Development Kit (JDK) 8 or higher
 - Java Swing (included in JDK)
+- Gradle (for building the project)

 ## How to Run

 1. Clone or download this repository.
 2. Open the project in your preferred Java IDE (Eclipse, IntelliJ IDEA, etc.).
-3. Build the project.
+3. Build the project using Gradle.
-4. Run the `main.java.Main.java` file.
+4. Run the `src/main/java/Main.java` file.

 Alternatively, you can run the compiled JAR file (if available) using:

 ```
-java -jar search_algorithms.jar
+java -jar champions.jar
 ```

 ## Usage

 1. Launch the application.
-2. From the main menu, select one of the three main categories:
+2. From the main menu, select one of the two main options:
-   - **Búsqueda Interna** (Internal Search)
-   - **Búsqueda Externa** (External Search)
-   - **Árboles de Búsqueda** (Search Trees)
-3. Select a specific algorithm from the submenu.
-4. Follow the on-screen instructions to interact with the selected algorithm.
+   - **Listado de Champions por Equipo** (Champions List by Team)
+   - **Eliminaciones del Real Madrid** (Real Madrid Eliminations)
+3. In the Champions List view:
+   - Browse through teams and their titles
+   - Use the search bar to find specific teams
+   - Use the sorting options to organize teams
+   - Add, edit, or remove teams and titles
+4. In the Real Madrid Eliminations view:
+   - Browse through elimination records
+   - Use the search bar to find specific eliminations
+   - Use the sorting options to organize eliminations
+   - Add, edit, or remove elimination records

 ## Author